 The fresh spinach adds not only colour, but also an interesting texture.
 I used carrots for their sweetness, and they work really well with the other ingredients, but sweet potatoes can be used instead too, I think that's quite a good combination.

-You can add any other veggies you like to this dish, and because it’s pretty mild, it goes well with kids too.
+You can add any other veggies you like to this dish, and because it's pretty mild, it goes well with kids too.
 So, perhaps veggies they enjoy most?
-My daughter is pretty fussy, and never tried chickpeas other than in hummus, but surprisingly, she loved this veggie curry.
+Kale, peas, potatoes are a good addition here.

 It's more of an Indian-style chickpea curry given that I used Indian spices that are common in traditional curries.
 Again, feel free to use more spices, and add some spiciness too.
 Cayenne or chilli peppers would be a great addition here.